 Tzankova, N., D. Stavrakeva, P. Leshtakov, K. Dimitrov.
 2016.
 Chemico-mineralogical characterization of ancient slags from Rosen Ore Field.
 Part 2 – Korucheshme and Rosen deposits, metallurgical center „Atiya“ – Univ.
 Min.
 Geol., 59, 1, Geol., 61-66 (in Bulgarian with English abstract).

 ABSTRACT.
-The ancient slags, found in the Rosen ore field were researched.
-They were collected from the surface of several ancient metal production centers located near the ancient mines in Medni rid.
-The mining of copper there is referred to the period 6th century B.C. – 4-5th century A.D.
-The chemical composition of the samples was determined based on data from ICP-OES.
+The studied ancient slags are from several old metallurgical centers in Rosen orefield.
+The old copper mining process there is referred to the period 6th century B.C. – 4-5th century A.D.
+The chemical composition of the samples was studied using ICP-OES analyses.
 The slags have high Fe2O3 and SiO2 content.
-Their mineral composition was studied with the help of an optical microscope in transmitted and reflected light, with the methods of X-ray powder diffraction аnd with electron probe microanalyses.
-It was found that the slags consist mainly of iron-containing phases such as fayalite, magnetite, maghemite, wustite, kirschsteinite, the presence of copper drops and copper-sulfide aggregates.
-The studied materials are defined as by-products, produced from the heat treatment of copper-iron sulfide ore for copper mining in ancient times.
+For the mineral composition studying, we used an optical microscope in transmitted and reflected light, X-ray powder diffraction аnd electron probe microanalyses.
+The slags are composed mainly of the following minerals: fayalite, magnetite, maghemite, wustite, kirschsteinite, etc. The presence of copper drops and copper-sulfide aggregates.
+The studied materials are by-products produced from the heat treatment of copper-iron sulfide ore for copper mining in ancient times.